Chelsoconn/210/test_prep.md

   - <u>Reassignment</u>

+    - Parameters are the names assigned to a function's arguments; arguments are the values that get passed to the function.

+    - Variables are not passed to or returned by functions: **values** or **references** are passed.

     - Change what value is assigned or bound to a variable

     - Makes that name (variable) refer to a completely different place in memory